End-of-Life Drupal 8: don’t kill your business slowly and migrate to Drupal 9

 Are there ways to save on migration?

-It’s quite normal to bring up this issue.
+It’s pretty normal to bring up this issue.
 In the first place, the potential for saving depends on the core you are migrating from.
-If it’s Drupal 8, you are supporting the website and taking care of updates, the common code base of these versions will make the migration fast and cost-effective.
+If it’s Drupal 8, you maintain the website and take care of updates, the common code base of these versions will make the migration fast and cost-effective.
 The owners of Drupal 7 websites, on the other hand, will face more troubles, as we mentioned above.

-In the previous chapter, we discussed the modules which are becoming obsolete and are not compatible with Drupal 9.
-Here you have another chance to save: if the website functionality is based on such modules, how necessary is it really?
+In the previous chapter, we discussed modules that are becoming obsolete and are not compatible with Drupal 9.
+Here you have another chance to save: if the website functionality is based on such modules, how necessary is it?
 And is it necessary at all, if it depends on a large chunk of custom code?
 Preparation for migration is the time to think over the website concept and your business model so that you could change something.

-An audit for the website is the same as a medical checkup for a person.
-It’s necessary to check what is working well and what needs preventive care and treatment.
-The audit of Drupal websites deals mainly with the two aspects – contributed modules and custom code.
+An audit for a website is the same as a medical checkup for a person.
+It’s necessary to check what works well and what needs preventive care and treatment.
+The audit of Drupal websites deals mainly with two aspects: contributed modules and custom code.

 Contributed modules